zeek/spicy-course/src/error_recovery.md

       ```

    b.
 Synchronize on `Message::a` in the _next message_, i.e., abandon parsing
       the remaining fields in `Message` and start over.
-For that we would synchronize on the list elements in `Messages`,
+For that we would synchronize on the vector elements in `Messages`,

       ```spicy
       : (Message &synchronize)[];